 Residents must accrue at least two hundred (200) hours of seminars over no less than 2 years.
 All seminars and conferences must be clearly documented (i.e. title, date, location, speaker, audience, and length) in Annual Progress Reports.
 Seminars can include medical seminars, clinical case conferences, morbidity/mortality rounds and Board Review sessions on a wide range of topics related to ECC medicine.
+Seminars must be attended live (in person or online) to ensure the potential for resident interactivity.
 The Resident must also receive mentored exposure to critical evaluation of the scientific literature (literature review or journal club).
 There should be heavy input into the seminar series by individuals other than the Resident.